Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 SCMs characterize a system of causal relationships between a set of endogenous and exogenous variables.
 While endogenous attributes descend from other nodes in the causal graph, the cause of exogenous variables is unknown.
 The causal links in SCMs are expressed with a set of equations, which determine the causal dependence of the attributes on their direct predecessors in mathematical terms.
 The general form of structural assignments in SCMs is given by:

 where $d$ is the total number of endogenous variables in the observational dataset $X\in\mathbb{R}^{n\times d}$ with $n$ number of samples, $pa_i$ is the set of parent nodes with a direct causal impact on the variable $X_i$, $N_i$ is the exogenous noise term, and $f_i$ is a transformation mechanism of specific choice.
 The functional form of $f_i$ defines how the information contained in the parent nodes is altered to produce child vertices in the ground truth \ac{DAG}.
 The latter is commonly simulated using \ac{ER} and \ac{SF} graph models.
-While \ac{ER} graphs have a homogenous node degree distribution, i.e., most vertices in \ac{ER} \ac{DAG}s have comparatively similar number of connections, \ac{SF} graphs are characterized by high heterogeneity.
+While \ac{ER} graphs have a homogenous node degree distribution, i.e., most vertices in \ac{ER} \ac{DAG}s have a comparatively similar number of connections, \ac{SF} graphs are characterized by high heterogeneity.
 The sequential growth of \ac{SF} graphs combined with the so-called preferential attachment process makes them more similar to real-world networks, e.g. social networks, than \ac{ER} graphs.
 For more details on \ac{ER} and \ac{SF} graph models see Appendix \ref{sec:Appendix2}.\\

 \ac{SCM}s, which are used for the sampling of synthetic observational data based on the causal structure generated by \ac{ER} and \ac{SF} models, are often assumed to follow the \ac{ANM}.
-This is due to the fact that \ac{ANM}s have been shown in the literature to be identifiable from observational data under certain conditions \shortcite{NPM,CSLadditive,DiffCSL,GOLEM}.
-In ANMs the noise term is an additive component in the structural equation.
-In the linear regime, ANMs with a single parameter per edge can be expressed in the following way \shortcite{GOLEM,NoTears_Linear}:
+This is because \ac{ANM}s have been shown in the literature to be identifiable from observational data under certain conditions \citep{NPM,CSLadditive,DiffCSL,GOLEM}.
+In ANMs, the noise term is an additive component in the structural equation.
+In the linear regime, ANMs with a single parameter per edge can be expressed in the following way \citep{GOLEM,NoTears_Linear}: